Exceptional sequences and rooted labeled forests: Abstract

 \section{Abstract}

-We give a representation-theoretic bijection between rooted labeled forests with $n$ vertices and complete exceptional sequences for the quiver of type $A_n$ with straight orientation, i.e., for each labeled rooted forest we construct a unique exceptional sequence.
-The ascending and descending vertices in the forest correspond to relatively projective and relatively injective objects in the exceptional sequence.
-We conclude that every object in an exceptional sequence is either relatively projective or relatively injective or both.
+We give a representation-theoretic bijection between rooted labeled forests with $n$ vertices and complete exceptional sequences for the quiver of type $A_n$ with straight orientation.
+The ascending and descending vertices in the forest correspond to relatively injective and relatively projective objects in the exceptional sequence.
+We conclude that every object in an exceptional sequence for linearly oriented $A_n$ is either relatively projective or relatively injective or both.
 We construct a natural action of the extended braid group on rooted labeled forests and show that it agrees with the known action of the braid group on complete exceptional sequences.
-We also describe the action of $\Delta$, the Garside element of the braid group, on rooted labeled forest using representation theory.
+We also describe the action of $\Delta$, the Garside element of the braid group, on rooted labeled forests using representation theory and show how this relates to cluster theory.